 A. All applicants whose first language is not English are required to demonstrate English proficiency for admission to the Graduate School in the one of the ways listed in Memo 8 from the Graduate School Memoranda.
 Test scores are valid for two years and must be valid on the date they are submitted.
 Applicants who have completed a bachelor's, master’s, or doctoral degree from a regionally accredited university in one of the countries noted in Memo 8 from the Graduate School Memoranda, have met the English proficiency requirement for admission.

-Applicants who have not taken the TOEFL or IELTS within the last two years, should take the exam no later than November 1, 2016.
+Applicants who have not taken the TOEFL within the last two years, should take the exam no later than November 1.
 The electronic report provided by the Educational Testing Service must reach the University of Washington by the application due date to be matched with the rest of your application.
 The University of Washington Institution Code for the TOEFL is 4854.
 No department code is needed.

-IELTS scores are valid for two years from the test date.
-Applicants who have not taken the IELTS within the last two years, should plan to take the TOEFL, as the Graduate School is phasing out the usage of the IELTS.
-Scores from IELTS test session dates after November 1, 2016, will not be accepted.
-If you took the IELTS within the last two years, and no later than November 1, 2016, the University of Washington only accepts scores submitted electronically by the IELTS test center.
-No paper Test Report Forms will be accepted.
+IELTS scores dated after June 1, 2016 are no longer accepted.
 All IELTS test centers can report scores electronically.
 You must request from the center where you took the test that your scores be sent electronically using the IELTS system (E-TRF) to the following address: University of Washington - Data Management Services, United States of America, Box 355850, Seattle, WA 98105.
 If you have already taken the IELTS, you can go to http://www.ielts.org/test_centre_search/search_results.aspx for the email address of the IELTS Administrator to make your request.
 No institution code is required.
 Allow a minimum of 13 working days for reporting test results.

-B. Self-report your TOEFL, or IELTS scores (for test sessions dated no later than November 1, 2016) in your Graduate School application.
-If you have difficulty self-reporting your IELTS scores from a test session dated no later than November 1, 2016, see Graduate School FAQs, will you accept my IELTS test?
+B. Self-report your TOEFL, or IELTS scores (for test sessions dated no later than November 1) in your Graduate School application.

 IV.
 Submission Procedures

-Request that your official scores be transmitted electronically to the University of Washington, so that they arrive by December 15, 2016.
+Request that your official scores be transmitted electronically to the University of Washington, so that they arrive by the due date.

 2. Apply to the Graduate School